victorliu-sq/PaperWriting/FlashSMP.md

 # Embrace Complementary Strengths - GPU and CPU

-GPUs can accelerate performance over CPUs due to their massively parallel architecture and high-bandwidth memory.
-However, while `atomicMin` on a GPU is effective at handling contention by ensuring minimal retries and efficient updates, it remains an expensive operation due to the high overhead associated with atomic transactions.
-This overhead becomes particularly pronounced when the workload reduces to only one active thread, which is a common scenario for the Stable Marriage Problem (SMP) when preference lists are randomized.
+while `atomicMin` on a GPU is effective at handling contention by ensuring minimal retries and efficient updates, it remains an expensive operation due to the high overhead associated with atomic transactions.

+As discussed in section 3.3, the overhead of atomic function becomes particularly pronounced, which is a common scenario for the SMP when preference lists look like Figure 5 and the workload reduces to only one active thread.

 In such cases, the benefits of parallel execution diminish, and the costs associated with atomic operations can outweigh their advantages, leading to inefficiencies.

+To overcome this shortcoming, we introduce a parallel framework on modern heterogeneous computing systems that leverages a hybrid CPU-GPU execution model to run proper locality-aware algorithms to achieve significant improvements in efficiency and scalability.

-To overcome this shortcoming, FlashSMP employs an efficient strategy to switch between GPU and CPU modes to optimize performance.
+In that way, strengths of both GPU and CPU can be harnessed by employing an efficient strategy to switch between GPU and CPU modes to optimize performance.

 The key idea behind this switch is to detect when there is only one proposer left, indicating that only one thread remains active.

 This scenario signals the transition from the massively parallel GPU execution to the more suitable sequential execution on the CPU.

+In order to use proper hardware to execute propoer GS algorithm, Bamboo-SMP proposes a rule to determine when to switch from GPU to CPU mode.

-FlashSMP determines when to switch from GPU to CPU mode by checking the pairing status of the recipients (women).
-Each woman's partner rank is initialized to 𝑛+1*n*+1, where 𝑛*n* is the size of the preference list.
-A rank value smaller than 𝑛+1*n*+1 indicates that the woman is paired.
+Basically, this is to check `partnerRank`.
+Since each woman's partner rank is initialized to n+1, the rank value smaller than n+1 indicates that the woman is paired.

 Throughout the execution, each woman's partner rank is updated with the rank of her partner if she is paired.
 The algorithm reads the partner rank of each woman to determine if only one woman remains unpaired.
-If exactly one woman's partner rank is 𝑛+1*n*+1, it indicates that only one proposer remains free.
+If exactly one woman's partner rank is n+1, it indicates that only one proposer remains free.

 To find the free man, the algorithm performs additional computations.
 First, it reads the partner ranks of all women to ensure only one woman is unpaired.
 Next, it uses the preference lists of the men to identify the paired men for each woman.

 This step involves reading the indices of the paired men from the preference lists.
 The algorithm calculates the total sum of indices of all men, which is 1+2+…+𝑛=𝑛(𝑛+1)21+2+…+*n*=2*n*(*n*+1).
 By subtracting the indices of the paired men from this total sum, the algorithm identifies the index of the free man.

 To illustrate, consider the following match ranks for the women: